paulojblack/pauloblackcom/src/markdown/20230611-google-analytics.md

 Unless you know you need it, you can delete everything beneath `GA-TRACKING_ID`.

 ## Install dotenv
 `GA-TRACKING_ID` is going to be that Measurement ID from step 1.
-But you don't want to paste it in directly (and check it into your source control).
-So we are going to install `dotenv`.
+The tracking ID will be public no matter what you do as it will be loaded in as an html script and visible to anyone who opens dev tools.
+However, you may want to avoid managing a public and a private .env for the same project, so we'll set this var up as we would any other environment variable.
+First, we install `dotenv`.
 Do the following:
 1) `npm i dotenv`
 2) At the top of `gatsby-config.js` paste: `require('dotenv').config()`